joinlifex/typeorm/DEVELOPER.md

 Once TypeScript finishes compiling your changes, you can run `npm run test-fast` (instead of `test`), to trigger a test without causing a full recompile, which allows you to edit and check your changes much faster.

+### Fast compilation with SWC

+To be able to compile code with swc, they need to implement this milestone: [TypeScript: Multi-file mode](https://github.com/swc-project/swc/milestone/158)

 ## Using Docker

 To run your tests you need dbms installed on your machine.
 Alternatively, you can use docker